RedBalloon: History

 The company began to grow six months after pop when it was contacted by Fuji Xerox about using the experiences available on the website as an incentive for its sales force.
 Companies such as Telstra, Westpac, Commonwealth Bank, and Qantas signed up shortly thereafter.
 The success of using the experiences for incentives led the company to create RedBalloon Corporate in 2004.
 From 2001 through 2012, it was reported that the company sold more than 1.7 million gift experiences.
 The company also reported a 40% growth in their 2012 financial year for overall transaction values.
 The company also sells experience gift cards in offline retailers such as Target, Big W, and Myer.

-The company migrated its online infrastructure to cloud-based Amazon Web Services in 2013.
-The move was to manage peak traffic load which included $1Million in sales on Christmas Eve 2012.
-Prior to that time, the company used caching and had extra servers on standby to deal with peak loads of traffic to the site.
-The company also made its first external board appointments in 2013 when it appointed Richard England as chairman of the board and Scott Farquhar as a non-executive director.

 Naomi Simson was CEO of the company until 2011 when she took a step back from the operational side of the business.
 In October 2013 RedBalloon delivered its two millionth experience.
+By 2015, the company had delivered more than four million customers to businesses across Australia and New Zealand.

 In 2015, Nick Baker was hired as CEO of the company and Ken Boundy became chairman of the board.
 RedBalloon went through a re-branding in late 2015, updating the company logo and website.
 David Anderson took over as CEO in 2017 after becoming the CEO of the newly formed Big Red Group, a holding company that became the parent of RedBalloon.
 Anderson purchased 50% of Redballoon in 2017.

 RedBalloon was fined $43,000 in 2017 by the Australian Competition & Consumer Commission after an investigation found they charged four consumers excessive payment surcharges.

+In response to the COVID-19 pandemic and lockdown restrictions, RedBalloon introduced 250 new experiences that could be enjoyed at home in 2020.
+This allowed Australians to experience special moments and celebrations without leaving their homes.

+In 2025, the company established their ‘Best of RedBalloon Guaranteed’ program to help customers confidently find the perfect gift.
+Each experience given the badge had been tried and tested by a RedBalloon staff member.
+Any experiences awarded the title had to meet a strict criterion.

+RedBalloon New Zealand

+RedBalloon expanded their operations to New Zealand two years after the Australian business was founded, launching redballoon.com.nz in December 2003.
+In 2016, a new website was relaunched with plans to double their business.
+They went from 207 product listings in New Zealand in 2016 to 732 listings in 2026.